 MY PARENTS WERE NOT ROLE MODELS

-My parents and their friends just like them were the kinds of “role models” I had growing up.
-If that’s what you want to call them.
-I could probably count on one hand how many of them actually finished high school.
-I had to reach out to people outside my circle of influence and live vicariously through the people I admired.
-From an early age I knew I wanted nothing to do with the type of lifestyle I grew up in.
+These were the kinds of “role models” I had growing up: my parents and their friends, who were just like them.
+Although my current definition of “friend” does not parallel these individuals.
+I don’t think many of them finished even high school.
+To find people I could admire, I had to reach out to people outside my circle of influence and live vicariously through them.
+From an early age, I knew I wanted nothing to do with the type of lifestyle I grew up in.

 THE REALIZATION TO GET IT TOGETHER

 This mentor took me under his wing and spent a lot of time with me.
-He was an entrepreneur that owned several pizza places where I spent a lot of my time studying, doing homework, and learning about business.
+He was an entrepreneur who owned several pizza places where I spent a lot of time studying, doing homework, and learning about business.
 By the time I got into high school I knew I would study business in college.

 Now I earn more money in a month than my mother has ever made in a year (maybe two years combined).
-My father may have had some good months when he was selling drugs, but in the end he is almost 60 years old and has nothing.
+My father may have had some good months when he was selling drugs, but in the end, he is almost 60 years old and has nothing.